 I have installed a mister for each plant that increases the humidity.
 The plants do better with higher humidity and plenty of water.

-Hydrangea ‘Annabelle’ in January
+Hydrangea arborescens ‘Annabelle’ in December.

 This is a good dried flower that will last for years inside.